SDFIdk/NTRIPmonitor/README.md

 - Reading process is spawned with a list of mountpoints
 - For each mountpoint in the list, an asynchronous operation is spawned.
 - - Each asynchronous operation connects to the mountpoint datastream
-- - Continously tries to connect to both the database and ntripcaster until both connections are established.
+- - Continuously tries to connect to both the database and ntripcaster until both connections are established.
 - - Grabs all messages sent by the mountpoint per second
 - - After the datastream has been idle for 0.05 seconds, grabs the CPU lock and appends message list to shared memory
 - - Repeat